Lake Meredith National Recreation Area, Texas

 Alibates Flint Quarries, courtesy National Park Service

-The Comanche excelled with the introduction of the horse and quickly became a powerful force.
+The Comanche excelled in introducing the horse and quickly became a powerful force.
 They ruled the plains from the early 1700s until the 1870s.
 Texas joined the United States in 1845, but the United States Army could not remove the Comanche from the Panhandle until most of the bison had been slaughtered by American hunters.
 Facing starvation with the near extinction of the bison, the Comanche joined other tribes on reservations in Oklahoma.

 Plains Indians

 A. A. Meredith, former Borger city manager, devised the project to impound the Canadian River to build Lake Meredith.
-It was built and financed by the federal government under the jurisdiction of the Bureau of Reclamation and is owned and operated by the Canadian River Municipal Water Authority.
+The federal government built and financed it under the jurisdiction of the Bureau of Reclamation, and the Canadian River Municipal Water Authority owns and operates it.
 Construction of Sanford Dam began on March 11, 1962, and was completed in 1965.

 Unfortunately, A. A. Meredith died of cancer in April 1963, two years before the project’s completion.
-In the beginning, Lake Meredith supplied water to eleven West Texas cities and became a popular recreational area.
+Initially, Lake Meredith supplied water to eleven West Texas cities and became a popular recreational area.
 The nearby town of Sanford began to grow, and several resort communities, including Lake Meredith Estates and Bugbee Heights, were established.

 Lake Meredith down some 78 feet from its peak in 1973 in this photo from 2013.
 Kathy Weiser-Alexander

-Lake Meredith down some 78 feet from its peak in 1973 in this photo from 2013, by
+Lake Meredith is down some 78 feet from its peak in 1973 in this photo from 2013 by

-Since 1965 the reservoir has been under the administration of the National Park Service.
-In 1972 Sanford Recreation Area, as it was called, was renamed Lake Meredith National Recreation Area.
+The reservoir has been administered by the National Park Service since 1965.
+In 1972, Sanford Recreation Area, as it was called, was renamed Lake Meredith National Recreation Area.

-In April 1973, the lake reached its record high capacity of almost 102 feet deep and extended into Moore and Potter Counties.
-Beginning in about 1999, however, drought-plagued the Texas Panhandle, and lake levels dropped year after year.
+In April 1973, the lake reached its record-high capacity of almost 102 feet deep and extended into Moore and Potter Counties.
+Beginning in about 1999, however, drought plagued the Texas Panhandle, and lake levels dropped year after year.
 In 2011, withdrawals from Lake Meredith for drinking water ceased, and the Harbor Marina and docks were closed and removed.
-June 2013, the lake reached its all-time low of 27.03 feet or just or 1.3% capacity.
+In June 2013, the lake reached its all-time low of 27.03 feet or just 1.3% capacity.

 Bugbee Shores, Lake Meredith

 When this writer was a child, we camped at Bugbee Shores on Lake Meredith, which was dry in 2013.
-You can see the boat ramp on the other side of the dry lake bed.
-Kathy Weiser-Alexander, June 2013.
+The boat ramp is on the other side of the dry lake bed.
+Kathy Alexander, June 2013.

-However, the lake is on the rebound again as, in recent years, rainfall has been more plentiful, and the lake waters have begun to rise.
-As of May 2019, lake levels are at 75.42 feet.
+However, the lake is on the rebound again.
+Rain has been more plentiful in recent years, and the lake waters have risen.
+In May 2019, lake levels were at 75.42 feet.
 Recreation enthusiasts and anglers have returned to what was once one of the most popular in West Texas.
+In 2025, the lake level was about 76 feet.

-The lake still provides opportunities for hiking, swimming, boating, and camping amongst the scenic buttes, pinnacles, and red-brown, wind-eroded coves.
+The lake still provides hiking, swimming, boating, and camping opportunities amongst the scenic buttes, pinnacles, and red-brown, wind-eroded coves.
 Lake Meredith is a year-round park.
 Fall and winter are mild and perfect for outdoor activities like hiking and camping.
 Spring flowers are beautiful and come in a variety of colors.
 Summertime heat is just suitable for water sports.
-There is no fee to visit Lake Meredith, though boaters must purchase a permit.
+Visiting Lake Meredith is free, though boaters must purchase a permit.
 Many of the campgrounds offer picnic tables and shade shelters.
-Spring Canyon, which is day use only, also includes picnic tables and has fishing and swimming.
+Spring Canyon, which is day-use only, includes picnic tables and fishing and swimming facilities.

 Lake Meredith is located about ten miles west of Borger, Texas.